NTT123/pax/README.md

 * ``pax.nn.{Conv1D, Conv2D, Conv1DTranspose, Conv2DTranspose}``,
 * ``pax.nn.{Dropout, Sequential, Identity, Lambda, RngSeq, EMA}``.

-We intent to add new modules in the near future.
+We are intent to add new modules in the near future.

 ## Optimizers<a id="optimizers"></a>

-Pax has its optimizers implemented in a separate library [opax](https://github.com/ntt123/opax).
+PAX has its optimizers implemented in a separate library [opax](https://github.com/ntt123/opax).
 The `opax` library supports many common optimizers such as `adam`, `adamw`, `sgd`, `rmsprop`.
-Visit opax's github repository for more information.
+Visit opax's GitHub repository for more information.

 ## Module transformations<a id="transformations"></a>

-A module transformation is a pure function that inputs Pax's modules and outputs Pax's modules.
+A module transformation is a pure function that inputs PAX's modules and outputs PAX's modules.
-A Pax program can be seen as a series of module transformations.
+A PAX program can be seen as a series of module transformations.

-Pax provides several module transformations:
+PAX provides several module transformations:

 - `pax.select_{parameters,states}`: select parameter/state leaves.
-- `pax.apply_gradients`: update model & optimizer using gradients.
 - `pax.update_{parameters,states}`: updates module's parameters/states.
 - `pax.enable_{train,eval}_mode`: turn on/off training mode.
-- `pax.(un)freeze_parameters`: freeze/unfreeze trainable parameters.
+- `pax.freeze_parameters`: freeze trainable parameters.
 - `pax.apply_mp_policy`: apply a mixed-precision policy.

 ## Fine-tunning models<a id="finetune"></a>

-Pax's Module provides the ``pax.freeze_parameters`` transformation to convert all trainable parameters to non-trainable states.
+PAX's Module provides the ``pax.freeze_parameters`` transformation to convert all trainable parameters to non-trainable states.

 ```python
 net = pax.nn.Sequential(